-CT angiograms will expose you to a small amount of radiation.
-If you have known coronary artery disease, a traditional coronary angiogram may be a better option, since you can also receive treatment for your artery blockages during a traditional coronary angiogram.
+Both CT and traditional coronary angiograms expose you to radiation.
+If you have known coronary artery disease, a traditional coronary angiogram may be a better option, since you can also receive treatment for your coronary artery disease during that procedure.

 A coronary CT angiogram is a test that can check your heart for various conditions, but it's primarily used to check for narrowed arteries in your heart (coronary artery disease) that could explain chest pain or could put you at risk of a heart attack.

-Coronary CT angiograms are sometimes used in place of traditional coronary angiograms to check for coronary artery disease.
+Coronary CT angiograms are sometimes used instead of traditional coronary angiograms to check for coronary artery disease.
 A CT angiogram may be better than a traditional angiogram for people who have only a moderate risk of coronary artery disease.

 In a CT angiogram, no catheter has to be placed in your groin, and the dye that's visible on the CT scan is injected through an intravenous (IV) line that's placed in your hand or arm.
 X-ray images are still taken of your heart.
-However, because no catheter is used, if a blockage in your heart's arteries is found, you'll need a separate procedure (a traditional coronary angiogram) to treat your condition.
+However, because no catheter is used, if you need treatment to improve blood flow to the heart, you'll need a separate procedure (a traditional coronary angiogram) to treat your condition.

 A test that's similar to CT angiogram is a coronary calcium scan.
 This test uses a special type of computerized tomography to check for calcium in your coronary arteries, which can be a risk factor for coronary artery disease.
 No dye is injected during a coronary calcium scan.